glennj/exercism.io/javascript/rest-api/README.md

-# Rest API
+# REST API

-Welcome to Rest API on Exercism's JavaScript Track.
+Welcome to REST API on Exercism's JavaScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions